QGIS plugin

 Click on the Ribasim icon on the toolbar, select Timeseries results.

-Per result file you can select one or more variables to plot.
-Note that Basin results are only available on Basins, which means you have to select the Node layer first, and then select the Basin nodes you wish to see.
+You can select multiple variables to plot at the same time, they are grouped by unit.
+Note that Basin results are only available on Basins, which means you have to select the node button first, and then select the Basin nodes you wish to see.
+Select one Basin, and choose the variable water balance to see:

 If you made changes to your model outside of QGIS, and want to see the new version in QGIS, the quickest way is to click Reload Ribasim model.
 This reloads both the model and the results.